 Like the modern horses, the genuine horses were stepping mainly on the end of the third toe, and from both side toes (2 & 4) remained hardly any exterior trace, but their skeletal remnants alone are obvious on the back of both sides of metacarpal (metacarpus III) and metatarsal (metatarsus III) bones commonly called the “splint bones”.
 They are the remnants of the second and the fourth metapodium (toe).
 It is often believed that the splint bones on the modern horse are just useless attachment, but they indeed play an important role in supporting the carpal joints (front knee) and even the tarsal joints (hock).

 dog – tapir – horse

-atavism caused by arrested development in a certain embryonic stage.
+a phylogenetic atavism caused by arrested development in a certain embryonic stage

 From the phylogenetic perspective of the single-toed animals, the Equids’chestnuts still remain unresolved.
 Equids grow chestnuts on the inside front limbs, above the carpal joint.
 Genuine horses grow them on the inside of the hind limb above the tarsal joint.
 Zebras and asses do not have chestnuts on the hind legs; K. Hinz saw remnants of calluses in chestnuts that developed by flat walking mammals as they pushed off hard ground.
 According to Hintz, the toe callus by the single-hoof mammals relates to the “frog.”
 The metacarpal callus, resp. metatarsal, (the so-called “spur”), or the horny, wart like growth on the skin located on the back part of the ankle (fetlock), the metacarpal and metatarsal calluses relate to the “chestnuts”.